BrianGilmanGSA/sam-web-design-standards/CONTRIBUTING.md

 ### Building the project locally with gulp

 You've cloned the repository.
-Now, we just have to make sure your environment can do what it needs to.
-Start by opening Terminal or Command Prompt.
+Now, we just have to make sure your environment can do what it needs to in order to serve the site locally.

+Start by opening Terminal (OS X) or Command Prompt (Windows).

 #### Confirm Ruby